sknups/flex/README.md

 ## Intro

-Image server which generates cards and certificates for assets, and also serves non-static images for hte app - eg, SKU images and models, non-default backgrounds, videos
+Image server which generates cards for items and skus, and also serves non-static images for hte app - eg, SKU images and models, non-default backgrounds, videos

 ## Brief explanation